richadd79/ETL-Data-Modeling-with-PostgresSQL/README.md

 ### Data Pipeline
- With are data in two local directories and based on the designed Schema, the etl pipeline is built.
+ With the data in two local directories and based on the designed Schema, the etl pipeline is built.
 The ETL pipeline reads the json-formatted data(`song_data` and `log_data`) from the directories, processes and loads them into corresponding tables in the Spakify Database in PostgreSQL.
 The ETL is completely run using Python and SQL.

  How To Run The ETL Pipeline